 Providing Compassionate Representation During Difficult Divorce Proceedings

 At The Law Offices of Mark S. Knutson, S.C., we know that deciding to divorce or separate from your spouse is never an easy choice to make.
-Our Waukesha County divorce lawyers handle marital cases with experience, skill, and compassion.
+Our Waukesha divorce attorneys handle marital cases with experience, skill, and compassion.

 Divorce in Waukesha County

-Our Waukesha County divorce attorneys understand the effects that marital issues have on your life.
+Our Waukesha County divorce lawyers understand the effects that marital issues have on your life.

 When you are in a difficult marriage situation and need advice or protection, we’re here for you.
 Regardless of why you’re in this situation, we can guide you through it.
 Ending your marriage will have stressful moments, but it does not have to be an adversarial process.
 We have been able to settle many clients’ cases through mediation avoiding a lengthy courtroom battle.